Lighthouse Wealth Management Introduces Two New Savings Accounts

-(MENAFN- Market Press Release) January 29, 2024 8:41 am - Lighthouse Wealth Management Introduces Two New Savings Accounts

-Victoria, BC – As investors continue to search for a haven for their money to grow, given the unpredictable global climate, independent financial advisor Lighthouse Wealth Management has launched two new accounts.
+(MENAFN- ForPressRelease) Victoria, BC: As investors continue to search for a haven for their money to grow, given the unpredictable global climate, independent financial advisor Lighthouse Wealth Management has launched two new accounts.

 Lighthouse Wealth Management is an independent investment advisory team at iA Private Wealth and focuses on helping affluent investors meet and sustain their retirement and financial goals.

-However, even if they do not buy a home or choose to rent, the FHSA can still be an indispensable tax planning tool for those seeking to reduce their or their children's taxes.
+However, even if they do not buy a home or choose to rent, the FHSA can still be an indispensable tax planning tool for those seeking to reduce their or their childrenï¿1⁄2s taxes.

 An FHSA combines the tax deductions of a registered retirement savings plan (RRSP) with the tax-free earnings of a TFSA.
 This means that contributions to an FHSA are tax deductible, and as long as you make a qualifying withdrawal, the withdrawals are tax-free.